chuckstack/chuckstack.github.io/src-ls/postgres-convention/async.md

 we need an asynchronous solution to execute additional event functionality without blocking a transaction and creating a slow user experience.

+## Usage

+Here are the steps to perform an asynchronous operation:

+- Write a record into `stk_async` with the appropriate `stk_async_type` indicating that you need an operation performed
+- Determine how you wish to process the asynchronous operation:
+  - Create a function that batch processes the unprocessed records on a timer
+  - Create an application that uses the existing pg_notify() message that gets generated after insert to perform a more real-time execution
+  - Extend the chuck-stack to perform an http webhook to notify external systems of the pending operation

 ## Considerations

 Here are our needs from our asynchronous solution: